AineNicD/pands-project/README.md

 #### Research Plots

 To start the reseach of the data, I created a histogram, scatterplot and boxplot to get a closer look at how the variables are represented.
-I got good help with this from [ref](https://machinelearningmastery.com/machine-learning-in-python-step-by-step/). [hist-variable.py](https://github.com/AineNicD/pands-project/blob/master/hist-variable.py), [scattervariable.py](https://github.com/AineNicD/pands-project/blob/master/scattervariable.py) and [boxvariable.py](https://github.com/AineNicD/pands-project/blob/master/boxvariable.py).
+I got good help with this from [ref](https://machinelearningmastery.com/machine-learning-in-python-step-by-step/).
+I then created the plots [hist-variable.py](https://github.com/AineNicD/pands-project/blob/master/hist-variable.py), [scattervariable.py](https://github.com/AineNicD/pands-project/blob/master/scattervariable.py) and [boxvariable.py](https://github.com/AineNicD/pands-project/blob/master/boxvariable.py).

 I found my perfered method to load the iris data into my code is;
 ~~~
 import pandas as pd
 data = pd.read_csv("IrisDataSet.csv")
 ~~~
-a reminder of other important imports;
+other important imports to create plots;
 ~~~
 import matplotlib.pyplot as plt
 import numpy as np